 REGISTERING DOGS IN BEIJING: HOW-TO GUIDE FOR DOG OWNERS

-A summary of the regulations for registering dogs in Beijing municipality is provided here for dog owners.
-Regulations have been confirmed by the International Center for Veterinary Services (ICVS) from the laws and regulations on dog ownership and from our numerous interviews with the Public Security Bureau (PSB) and the Animal Husbandry Bureau of Chaoyang District and in surrounding districts, including Shunyi:
+ICVS is pleased to provide a summary of the regulations for registering dogs in Beijing municipality for dog owners.
+Regulations have been confirmed by the International Center for Veterinary Services (ICVS) from the laws and regulations on dog ownership and from our numerous interviews with the Public Security Bureau (PSB) and the Animal Husbandry Bureaus of Chaoyang, Shunyi and other districts.

 All dogs are required to be registered by law in Beijing.
-Owners are strongly advised to REGISTER THEIR DOGS immediately if this has not been done yet.
+First time dog registration may be done on any day of the year, but some PSB precincts may encourage owners to register after May 1st, when the new dog licensing period begins.
+Dogs licenses are valid from May 1st to April 30th of the following year.
+All dog licenses expire on April 30th each year.
+Owners must renew their dog licenses between May 1st and June 30th annually.
+New dog owners are strongly advised to REGISTER THEIR DOGS immediately if this has not yet been done.
 There are ongoing rounds of enforcement by the police.
-These enforcement rounds are part of the government’s efforts to regulate dog ownership to ensure public health.
+These enforcement rounds are part of the government’s efforts to regulate dog ownership and to ensure public health by checking for annual rabies vaccinations for all dogs.
 Enforcement has become more regular throughout the year but is normally stepped-up before major holidays (e.g., National Day, Chinese New Year, May Labor Day, etc.).

 During these rounds of enforcement, the police will be looking for:

 2).
 Large dogs living within the 8 districts of “strict enforcement of dog ownership regulations” (e.g., within 5th ring road)

 OWNERS REGISTERING DOGS WITHIN 5TH RING ROAD